Accelerated MS in Psychological Sciences

 Course Requirements

-Students in all concentrations must complete 30 credits of graduate-level coursework.
+Students in all concentrations must complete 30 credits of graduate-level coursework and research.

 The 30 credits must include: